EduardoZepeda/coffee-bytes-hugo/content/posts/python-vs-go-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 Complaints range from the simplicity of the language, to Robert Pike's claim that it is a language for "not so bright" programmers, to the (now fixed) lack of generics.

 My opinion?
 I think it's certainly not the best designed language (I prefer Rust).
 So why use it?
 Google created the language based on a number of quite concrete problems; Go is the solution to these problems.

 Go is good for a couple of things that programmers tend to overlook, the business part:

 * Iteration.
-Its fast compilation speed and ease of typing allow you to iterate faster than with other languages. allow you to iterate faster than with other languages, which translates into more money and less long-term business risk. money and less long-term risk to the business.
+Its fast compilation speed and ease of typing allow you to iterate faster than with other languages, which translates into more money and less long-term business risk.
 * Easy to learn.
-No, as much as we would all like to, your company is not going to fire the entire department to hire Rust or C++ programmers, it is easier to train programmers in Rust or C++. easier to train programmers to learn the language.
+No, as much as we would all like to, your company is not going to fire the entire department to hire Rust or C++ programmers, it is easier to train programmers in Rust or C++.
 * Standard packages and library.
 Your company probably doesn't have the time and resources for you to create code from scratch.
-Go has a fairly mature standard standard library that is quite mature and provides a solution for most needs. needs.
+Go has a fairly mature standard standard library that provides out of the box solutions for most needs.

-Of course, this is not necessarily a good thing from the point of view of a technical profile, but you know first-hand that money often has a strong influence on business decisions. strongly influence business decisions.
+Of course, this is not necessarily a good thing from the point of view of a technical profile, but you know first-hand that money often has a strong influence on business decisions.

 ## Maturity in both languages